sizur/pyata/README.md

   (needs a way to mark unsafe CBs so they are cleared for such look-ahead types of contexts)
 - Delegate per-sec stats summarization to hooks for custom modularity
 - Extend unification with a unification lattice to reason about type intersections and unions (anti-unification)
-- Demo DCG for WASM Sexprs
+- Demo DCG for WASM Sexprs parsing and synthesis
 - Abstract and extend FactsTable for additional support of [Polars](https://pola.rs/)
 - Add extensive test harness
 - Add user and developer documentation

+### Short-term Optional
+- Pure relational binary arithmetic (good for problems valuing unconstrained pure relational aspect above performance)
+- Pure relational lambda calculus
+  - with normalization (required for higher-order unification and optimized implementation synthesis)

 ### Longer-term
 - Implement auto-parallelized base solver